Having the right discussions, airing ideas and leveraging contacts are integral to start-up success.

 - have been subject to reasonable steps under the circumstances, by the person lawfully in control of the information, to keep it secret.

-What is confidential information?
+What about confidential information?
 Is there a difference?

 Why is this important to my business?

-If you’re reading this, you’ll have started an entrepreneurial journey which may contain a number of pioneering ideas and concepts, challenging the norm and looking to break away from the status quo.
-However any good idea or new product takes time to develop in full, with many iterations, tests, revisions and discussions necessary to reach the end goal.
-These tests, trials and discussions will often need to be shared, to some extent, with your selected partners, to help you progress your business.
+However, any good idea or new product takes time to develop in full.
+It may have many iterations, tests, revisions and discussions necessary to reach the end goal.
+These often need to be shared, to some extent, with your selected partners.

 Potential inventions are easy to spot in the tech field, but for companies involved in recipe development or R&D, sometimes the results of the hard work are much more incremental.
 That said, tech businesses can also benefit from using confidential information – unlike a patent, there is no expiry date and you never have to disclose this information, if you choose not to.